< Back to News

 Did You Know Asphalt Is Recyclable?

 Asphalt is sure to provide drivers with the smoothest ride in comparison to any other road surface engineered today.
 Progressively, the asphalt pavement industry has been constantly creating ways to be more environmentally conscious.
 This stems from repurposing old asphalt pavements and reconfiguring their parts to be optimized in newly developed pavement designs.
-From the incorporation of recycled materials, to the adoption of energy-saving warm-mix asphalt technologies, asphalt pavement is one of the most time-and-cost-efficient means to a safer, smoother roadway
+From the incorporation of recycled materials, to the adoption of energy-saving warm-mix asphalt technologies, residential and commericial asphalt paving services are the most time-and-cost-efficient means to safer, smoother roadways and driveway paving.

 Asphalt is created by combining a bitumen (a binding material) with an aggregate (rocks, stone, or sand).
 There are many things that these ingredients can be combined with to make different kinds of asphalt.
 For instance, if you combine the aggregate with recycled tires, it will create a rubberized asphalt.
 They are combined with extremely high heat in order to melt the elements down.
 These materials are easy to recycle because they can be melted down and remixed.
 As a matter of fact, asphalt is the most recycled material in the United States because it is made of 100% recyclable materials.